MiraZeca/laravel_proba/README.md

 8. php artisan db:seed
 9. php artisan storage:link
 10. php artisan serve
-11. And of course, you need to have XAMPP installed to run the migrations.
-If XAMPP is not installed, do that first, then follow these steps in order.
-12. In order for the contact form to work correctly, you need to adjust the following values ​​in the .env file:
+11. In order for the contact form to work correctly, you need to adjust the following values ​​in the .env file:
     MAIL_MAILER=smtp
     MAIL_HOST=smtp.gmail.com
     MAIL_PORT=587                        # Gmail uses port 587 for TLS